diogoeichert/utils/README.md

-Collection of tools and utilities that *work on my machine*, hopefully also useful to somebody else.
-If they don't, please kindly accept the refund of $0 invested to try them out.
-Thanks for understanding.
+Collection of tools and utilities that I use myself, hopefully also useful to somebody else.
+If they don't, please kindly open a [new issue](https://github.com/diogoeichert/utils/issues/new/choose) so that they can be fixed.
+Thank you.

 # [macOS Setup](https://diogoeichert.github.io/utils/macos-setup)
 This scripts aims to help with the burden of performing a fresh [macOS](https://www.apple.com/macos) installation.